Kipps Lane Crew: Notable crimes

 London police conducted a raid on a member of the Kipps Lane Crew in February 2015.
-The raid uncovered an illegal firearm(9mm pistol), a bag of marijuana, over $2,000 cash, and some KLC swag.
+The raid uncovered an illegal firearm (9mm pistol), a bag of marijuana, over $2,000 in cash, and some KLC swag.
 "A t-shirt with a picture of a stick figure pointing a gun at another stick figure bleeding from the head", and a sweatshirt that protests for the release of members who were jailed recently.

-In June 2016, a stabbing occurred at an apartment complex on Kipps Lane, one man was sent to the hospital with serious injuries.
-The KLC was initially believed to be involved by authorities until the actual suspect, a 61-year-old man was detained and charged.
+In June 2016, a stabbing occurred at an apartment complex on Kipps Lane, after which one man was sent to the hospital with serious injuries.
+The KLC was initially believed to be involved by authorities until the actual suspect, a 61-year-old man, was detained and charged.

 On April 7, 2019, London Police heard reports of shots being fired in the Kipps Lane area at 2:55 am.
-Authorities found no evidence of a shooting at the time, hours later there was reports of a second series of shots just north of Kipps Lane.
+Authorities found no evidence of a shooting at the time, but hours later there was reports of a second series of shots just north of Kipps Lane.
 Police that arrived on scene noted that they did find evidence of a firearm being discharged as well as evidence of someone being injured.
 No suspects or weapons were found in connection with the shootings.